-Developers also need to pay attention to things that fall outside of technical and computing areas, like the mood or feel of the game, the sound effects, who the target audience is, how the game could be marketed, and the artistic look of the characters and environments of the game.
+Developers also need to pay attention to things that fall outside of technical and computing areas, like the mood or feel of the game, the sound effects, the target audience, how the game could be marketed, and the artistic look of the characters and environments of the game.

 What qualifications do Game Developers need?

 Beyond these languages, a Game Developer should have math and physics knowledge to translate their ideas into the game’s experiences.
-Developers should know how to document their work and communicate with supervisors or teams about the game or their ideas.
+They also need to know how to document their work and communicate with team members about the game or their ideas.
 They should also be versed in gaming engines like Unity and Unreal, which are the frameworks used to build games.